skypjack/entt/README.md

 Roughly speaking, they help to decouple the various parts of a system while allowing them to communicate with each other somehow.

-The so called _modern C++_ comes wih a tool that can be useful in these terms, the `std::function`.
+The so called _modern C++_ comes with a tool that can be useful in these terms, the `std::function`.
 As an example, it can be used to create delegates.<br/>
 However, there is no guarantee that an `std::function` does not perform allocations under the hood and this could be problematic sometimes.
 Furthermore,